robole/markdown-reference/readme.md

 ![cheatsheet page 4](img/screenshot4.jpg)

-There is a `test.md` that has all of the snippets from the cheatsheet, and more, if you want to test how an application handles markdown.
-Over time, I noticed some inconsistencies when I was using markdown in different applications, and on different platforms.
-It irked me, and I wanted to know what the real f-ing standard is!
+There is a `test.md` that has all of the snippets from the cheatsheet, and more, if you want to test how an application handles the different features of markdown and extended markdown.
+There are some inconsistencies in different applications, so it can be helpful to give a quick overview.